mendrugory/comiccon/README.md

 ### Optional flags

-* Base Folder: Directory where the comics will be downloaded (default: current directory)
+* Base Folder: Directory where the comics will be downloaded.
+It is created if it does not exist (default: current directory)
 * Extensions: Extensions of the files which will be downloaded (default: cbr, jpg and pdf)
 * Link: Sub link of the route if you only want to download a part of the collection (check the [list of collections](https://the-eye.eu/public/Comics/))